pdebuyl/euroscipy_document/organizers.rst

 Tutorials chair
 ---------------

-The tutorial chair is Valentin Haenel.
-Valentin Haenel has already organized the tutorials in 2011.
-He is one of the two core contributors to psignifit, a toolbox for psychometric data analysis written in Python, and works at the Technische Universität Berlin.
+The tutorial chair is Valentin Haenel who has already organized the tutorials in 2011.
+He is one of the two core contributors to Psignifit-3, a toolbox for psychometric data analysis available for Python.
+He is currently working as a Scientific Python Developer at the Blue Brain Project in Lausanne.